 Everybody knows tummy time is important for babies.
 But do you know why?

 Tummy time is important for the trajectory of your baby’s neuromusculoskeletal development.
-In this article, I'll go over this in detail... in a way that's easy to understand.
-I'll also offer a few suggestions how you can sneak in some "me time" during your baby's "tummy time"
+In this article, I'll go over this in detail in a way that's easy to understand.
+I'll also offer a few suggestions how you can sneak in some extra me time during your baby's "tummy time"

 While in the womb, the baby is all tucked in nice and cozy.
 Their body is in prolonged flexion.

 This is nothing to worry about and totally on par with nature.